arynsampson/django-newsapplication/README.md

     DEFAULT_FROM_EMAIL=your_gmail_app_email_address (USED FOR EMAIL SENDING FROM SIGNAL)
 ```

-(Ensure MariaDB is functional as mentioned in prerequisites)
-5. Make and apply migrations
-python manage.py makemigrations
-python manage.py migrate

-7. Collect static files
-python manage.py collectstatic

-8. Create a superuser (optional, for admin panel):
-python manage.py createsuperuser
-Follow prompts

-9. Run the development server:
-python manage.py runserver
+4. Run docker-compose up --build

-10. Go to http://127.0.0.1:8000/ in your browser
+5. Go to http://127.0.0.1:8000/ in your browser

 ---

 ## Tests
+To run the tests from inside the container, go to the project root:
+1. Run docker ps and get the name of the container for the project
+2. Run docker exec -it <container_name> bash
-Tests can be run with:
+3. Tests can be run with:
 python manage.py test
 or
 python manage.py test <app_name> (individual app tests)